Major Requirements, Psychology B.A. Degree

 Specially designed minors are available for students in all MSB majors, and for students majoring in Criminal Justice and Education.
 Please consult with the Psychology Department Chair.

-For those students who wish to focus their psychology major around a particular subarea, the Department offers concentrations in Business/Human Resources, Clinical/Counseling, and Neurobehavioral.
-Topical seminars (PSY 391) are offered periodically, and may be substituted for a designated concentration course if approved by appropriate Department faculty.
+For those students who wish to focus their psychology major around a particular subarea, the Department offers concentrations in Human Resources, Clinical/Counseling, Developmental Psychology, Neurobehavioral, and Forensic Psychology.
+Topical seminars (PSY 391) are offered periodically and may be substituted for a designated concentration course if approved by appropriate Department faculty.

 (NOTE: MSB, HRM, and MKT requirements do not count toward the psychology major.)